TWChennai/gocd-git-path-material-plugin/README.md

 ### Advanced features

-*Wildcard whitelists* - When the git command line is available on your agents; you can also use wildcards like `config/*/prod.yaml`.
+*Wildcard whitelists* - When the Git command line is available on your agents; you can also use wildcards like `config/*/prod.yaml`.
 Anything that works with `git log` will work here.
 *Shallow clones* - supported in the same way as the GoCD Git Material supports them

 ## TOC